English | Español

 Given the nature of the deacon’s ministry of service, discernment of a vocation to the diaconate is always engaged in cooperatively with the Church.
 Men who express an interest in applying for the diaconate formation must meet certain specific requirements.
 After completion of the initial discernment and having gone through some scrutiny the individual may submit his application for acceptance into diaconate formation.

-The Aspirant path of formation is a two (2) year process.
-In accord with Canon Law, the United States Conference of Catholic Bishops establishes the minimum age for ordination to the permanent diaconate at thirty-five (35) for all candidates, married or celibate.
+The Aspirant Stage of formation is a two-year process.
+In accord with Code of Canon Law, the United States Conference of Catholic Bishops (USCCB) establishes the minimum age for ordination to the permanent diaconate at thirty-five (35) for all candidates, married or celibate.
 The establishment of a maximum age for ordination is at the discretion of the diocesan bishop, keeping in mind the particular needs and expectations of the diocese regarding diaconal ministry and life.

-The following are the basic requirements for consideration to be admitted to Aspirant Path of Diaconate Formation.
+The following are the basic requirements for consideration to be admitted to Aspirant Stage of Diaconal Formation.

 Age, Residency, Health and Employment